 Sylvan Learning franchisees are empowered to create local marketing campaigns best suited for their own communities.
 This builds a sense of trust and lends credibility to centers while raising awareness about what services they offer students and their families.

 “We do a lot.
-A lot a lot,” said Emily Smith, Executive Director of four Sylvan Learning centers in Iowa, of her grassroots marketing efforts.
-Smith’s centers regularly set up a presence at small-town festivals, such as a local Sweet Corn Festival, and forge small business partnerships, such as with a pumpkin patch owned by a parent of a Sylvan student.
-Smith’s team offers small goodies to draw people over to their booths, gift certificates for STEM classes, fun games and robotics sets to spark imaginations and conversations.
+A lot a lot,” said Jody Simpson, Executive Director of four Sylvan Learning centers in Iowa, of her grassroots marketing efforts.
+Simpson’s centers regularly set up a presence at small-town festivals, such as a local Sweet Corn Festival, and forge small business partnerships, such as with a pumpkin patch owned by a parent of a Sylvan student.
+Simpson’s team offers small goodies to draw people over to their booths, gift certificates for STEM classes, fun games and robotics sets to spark imaginations and conversations.